 What's on at the Mediatheque

-See titles from the National Film and Sound Archive celebrating 100 years of Film Australia and ACMI's extended interviews for the exhibition Shaun Tan's The Lost Thing: From book to film.
+See historic documentary titles from the National Film and Sound Archive about Papua New Guinea, sourced from the NFSA Film Australia Collection and ACMI's extended interviews for DreamWorks Animation: The Exhibition.

-The Mediatheque is located at the Australian Centre for Moving Image and is open to the general public and researchers.
+The Mediatheque is located on the Entry Level and is open to everyone.